 If you mistype the PIN or password on a soft certificate, the certificate doe not get sent over and you will not be able to login.

-The DISA IASE site has good information on getting started with PKI.
+The DoD Cyber Exchange site has good information on getting started with PKI/PKE.

 If the user is presented with an error message in the browser that states a certificate is not presented or if the certificate selection dialog does not display the desired certificate, the most likey issue is a misconfiguration of the Operating System or Browser.
-Please see the sections in the knowledge base on Configuring Browsers, Supported Certificate, Locked CAC and Root Certificates for the most common solutions.
+Please see the sections in the knowledge base on Configuring Browsers, Supported Certificate, and Locked CAC for the most common solutions.

 Additional instructions for configuring your browser to use PKI.

 Only supported certificate issuers are authorized by for use in DoD sites.
 These include DoD CAC, DoD External Certificate Authority (ECA) and DoD Interoperability Providers.
 In HmC, MITRE credentials are also supported.
 If the credential is not in the approved list, it will not appear as an option.

 DoD issued Common Access Cards (CACs) are designed to lock after three incorrect PIN entries.
 In some operating system/browser combinations it is not clear that the CAC is locked when being presented in the browser.
 To check if a CAC is locked, try unlocking the CAC via the local certificate middleware (e.g. ActiveClient on Windows or Keychain.app on Mac OS).

 If you experiencing issues with a mismatched certificate when attempting to login to CONS3RT, you may have to empty your browser cache.
 On Mac OSX, hold down command-shift-r and then restart your browser.
 If the issue persists, please email the support team at firstname.lastname@example.org.